 Viewing EDI Connections in Maxwell

-If you have a live EDI feed for benefits connected in your Maxwell portal you’ll see a dashboard view of your live EDI feeds in the portal highlighting:
+If you have a live EDI feed for benefits connected in your Maxwell portal or have an EDI feed request pending, you’ll see a dashboard view of your live or requested EDI feeds in the portal highlighting:

-- Your benefit carrier(s) with a connected EDI feed
+- Your benefit carrier(s) for the EDI feed

-- Types of benefits that are included on the file (i.e. medical, dental, vision, etc)
+- Types of benefits that are included on the EDI file (i.e. medical, dental, vision, etc)

 - Standard schedule of when information is sent on the EDI feed (example Weekly on Fridays)

-Quick Tips: If you have an EDI connection live with any product, please make sure to:
+Quick Tips: If you have requested an EDI feed or have a live EDI connection for any benefits, please make sure to:

 Keep Maxwell up to date and accurate